 The Forget-Me-Not Summer (Silver Sisters) by Leila Howland

 Marigold’s summer in L.A. is disrupted when she and her sisters Zinnia and Lily are sent to their Aunt Sunny’s on the New England coast.
 With no cell coverage or internet, they must make their own fun.
 Zinnie organizes a talent show.
 Marigold sails a boat with Peter.
 Lily learns to swim.
 Conflict creeps in when a teen actress from L.A. shows up for vacation and Marigold decides to ditch the talent show.

 Summer of the Gypsy Moths by Sara Pennypacker

 When Stella’s mother is deemed unfit, Stella is sent to live with her great aunt Louise on Cape Cod.
 It wouldn’t be so bad if Aunt Louise didn’t already have a crabby foster child.
 Then something unexpected happens to Aunt Louise.
 Stella and Angel must take care of themselves and hope it all works out.

 Summerlost by Ally Condie

 While vacationing in her mother’s hometown after the death of her brother and dad, Cedar meets Leo who works at the Shakespeare festival.
 Cedar decides a summer job with the theatre will distract her from her sadness.
-While hanging out together, Leo and Cedar become interested in a mystery surrounding the local celebrity and decide to do some sleuthing of their own.
+While hanging out together, Leo and Cedar become interested in a mystery surrounding the local celebrity.

 Turtle in Paradise by Jennifer Holm